 - Alumni programs

 We pride ourselves on serving individuals and the larger LGBTQ community of Southern California.
-For safe and effective addiction detox and rehabilitation, call La Fuente today at 844.956.3514.
+Call La Fuente today at 888.903.9898 or contact us online for safe and effective addiction detox and rehabilitation.